This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 So the bar had been set at record highs!

 It’s funny what a good nights sleep and a blue sky can do to brighten up your mood, and a town.
-What went from windy and overcast Bill’s Bay become this:

-Coral Bay, Western Australia
+Things to Do in Coral Bay, Western Australia

 The water is that calm, clear turquoise blue (much like Sandy Bay and Turquoise Bay) where large fish swim around your ankles in the shallows, we even saw a few rays close to shore.